eigenAyoub/eigenAyoub.github.io/blogs/gaussian_samples.md

 #### **3.1.
 The Cholseky decomposition:** <a name="31"></a>
 One of the most famous decompositions in linear algbra is the Cholsky decompostion.
 In fact it is one of the most useful techniques in ML practice.
 Not only is it used for sam

-The cholsky decompostion of a matrxi should be thought intuitively as the square root of a matrix
+The cholsky decompostion of a matrix should be thought of intuitively as the square root of a matrix.

-By the way, I'll devote a tutorial blog for the Cholsky decomposition and dive deeper in the theory and application of it.
-You can find it here when It's done:

 #### **3.2.
 Illustration from Scipy and Numpy:**<a name="32"></a>